kwabenasapong/openpldoc/manual/source/configure.rst

 OpenLP gives you the ability to control the :ref:`creating_service` or send an :ref:`alerts` from a remote computer through a web browser.
-This could be useful for a nursery or daycare to display an Alert message or, use it as an interface to control the whole service remotely by a visiting missionary or worship team leader.
+This could be useful for a nursery or daycare to display an :ref:`alerts` message or, use it as an interface to control the whole service remotely by a visiting missionary or worship team leader.

 Stage view gives you the opportunity to set up a remote computer, netbook or smartphone to view the service being displayed in an easy to read font and black